rakeshrajena/Inventory-Managemenmt-System/README.md

 ## Item Management Module

 The **Item Management** page is the core module of the Inventory Management System, allowing administrators to create, update, and manage inventory items.
+This made from opensource templates for learning purpose.

 ### Features